consequently/consequently-hugo/content/presentation/2022/collection-frames-what-how-why.md

 author = "Greg Restall"
 +++

-*Abstract*: In this talk, I give a breezy introduction to Collection Frames (joint work with [Shawn Standefer](https://shawn-standefer.github.io)), with an emphasis on how they are technically equivalent to, but conceptual simpler than Routley--Meyer ternary relational frames.
+*Abstract*: In this talk, I give a breezy introduction to Collection Frames (joint work with [Shawn Standefer](https://shawn-standefer.github.io)), with an emphasis on how they are technically *equivalent to*, but *conceptually simpler than* Routley--Meyer ternary relational frames.

 * The talk is an online presentation at the [New Directions in Relevant Logic](http://www.cs.cas.cz/ndr2022/) Online Workshop.